Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
-You touch a creature’s chest and magical bindings of golden light drift from your fingers through its flesh and wrap around its heart.
+You touch a creature's chest and magical bindings of golden light drift from your fingers through its flesh and wrap around its heart.
 Make a melee spell attack.
 On a hit, the target takes 8d10 Psychic damage and must make a WIS Save.
 On a failure, the creature is Dominated by you for the next hour, and repeats this Save whenever it takes damage, ending the effect on a success.
 While Dominated in this way, the creature takes 1d10 Psychic damage whenever it deals damage to or is dealt damage by a former ally.
 - **Classes**: Bard, Cleric, Sorcerer